-This is the application for 2022 Multi-Benefit Land Repurposing Program.
+This is the Multi-Benefit Land Repurposing Program application for planning, project development, and project implementation funding for tribes.
 The solicitation details the background and requirements to apply for funding under the program.

-Application instructions
+Application Instructions

 - Each application must contain all of the materials listed in the checklist below. - Materials should be presented in the order indicated on the checklist. - Please complete all materials using an easy-to-read font, 11 point or larger. - In the header or footer of each page of the application, applicants must include: (1) name of applicant and (2) sequential page numbers. - Materials not specifically requested (e.g., press clippings or brochures) will not be considered during the evaluation.